 Few people can afford the years - or the money - for an MBA course.
 But this does not mean that you cannot use the key principles of an MBA to your advantage in your day-to-day business life.
 This on-line course of 12 modules will show you how.

 Focus on the essential practical skills, knowledge and techniques needed to be a high-performer in the field of telecommunications.
-Gain key skills needed to fulfil this demanding role with this 10 module on-line course, allowing 3 to 4 per module to be completed in your own time.

 The ideal book for anyone seeking an introduction to marketing that is both comprehensive and accessible: all the key concepts, skills and techniques backed up by a wealth of examples and real-life case studies which make the concepts instantly meaningful.